Lowry02/Lighter/README.md

 ![Attention Layer](./img/classifier_input.png)

-The classifier is able to focus on the right area of the image to make the classification.
+The classifier is able to focus on the correct area of the image to make the classification.

 It is still not understood why the lower-left pixel block is always considered important by the model.